 ‘The soldiers could be trapped.’

 Everyone dashed outside to observe the spectacle.
 There was indeed a raging fire.
 The Prince called on all his adherents to leave in order to fight the fire.
 People ran in all directions.
 In the middle of the confusion, Ximene slipped away down the spiral staircase.
 John moved along to Pipa’s parents and after a suitable gap indicated that they also should leave.
 It all seemed to take so long.
 The guards were so distracted that they hardly noticed them go.
 John forced himself to count to ten before he signalled to Piers to depart.
-There was a animated conversation between the guards and Piers but after heart stopping moments he was allowed to leave.
+There was an animated conversation between the guards and Piers but after heart-stopping moments he was allowed to leave.

 Once more, John counted to ten whilst he walked around the room to approach the steps.
 He was concerned that because the room was clearing, as more and more people rushed outside, his movement might be noticed.
 He approached the guards cautiously.